Calendar

 Thomas Hoholm, Provost, BI Norwegian Business School

-Jonas Bjarke Jensen, Managing Economist at Copenhagen Economics (Report Author)
+Jonas Bjarke Jensen, Managing Economist, Copenhagen Economics (Report Author)

 Prepared comments on the report:

-• What now?
+• Panel & Discussion: What now?
 How to move forward in this context.
 Perspectives from different parts of the ecosystem.

-The University’s Role: Jens Petter Berg, Vice-Rector for Life Science and Health research, UiO
+The University’s role: Jens Petter Berg, Vice-Rector for Life Science and Health Research, University of Oslo

 Share this article: